-In Output 3 (Conflict Mapping), the Conflict Mapping Team has been deployed since February 2010 and has completed roughly 90% of the work.
-They have catalogued several thousand case incidents in the Dataset and are in the final stages of producing thematic chapters on a conflict narrative, unlawful killing, torture, disappearance, sexual violence, applicable law, most impacted areas and groups, chain of command and accountability.
-The Mapping team is slated to finish at the end of October 2010 by handing a final draft version of the draft 'Conflict Mapping Report' (along with a Dataset and Reference Archive) to the OHCHR Nepal for review, clearance and further dissemination.
+In Output 3 (Conflict Mapping), the Conflict Mapping Team has been deployed since February 2010 and has completed roughly 95% of the work.
+They have catalogued several thousand case incidents in the Dataset, and in December 2010, they handed a final draft version of the 'Conflict Mapping Report' (along with a Dataset and Reference Archive) to OHCHR-Nepal for review, clearance and further dissemination.
+The Report includes thematic chapters on a conflict narrative, unlawful killing, torture, disappearance, sexual violence, applicable law, most impacted areas and groups, chain of command and accountability.
+The Mapping team downsized at the end of December 2010, and the remaining two members of the team are currently involved in the final review and revision to the Dataset, a task which is ongoing

+Update of the quarter: The mapping team has completed and submitted the final draft of the 'Conflict Mapping Report' along with a dataset and reference archive for review, clearance and dissemination by OHCHR, Geneva.